 This year, I'm secretly hoping Santa gets my memo for a spa day!

-16. Make DIY Christmas gifts
+16. Make DIY presents

 Remember, every imperfection was a perfect memory in the making.
+Just make sure to come up with strategies for managing Christmas gifts.

 17. Go to church

-18. Dress up in hilarious Christmas outfits
+18. Dress up in hilarious Christmas-themed outfits

 Enough with the serious talk!